 The main method to clean up extra “baggage” is to go in every so often and do a manual upgrade.

 - Remove spam comments or trackbacks that you don’t need.

 - For WP users: remove older installations of WordPress on your server.

 - For WP users: use a plugin like WP-Optimize which allows you to clean up your database more efficiently.

 You can also refer- How to convert website to an app?

 A slow website is awful to end user and SEO also.
 Your end user may leave a site without performing any action due to slow loading.
 Hence the above tips can effectively help you to make your website more faster.

 Steps to speed up website may include other points as per your website structure.
-We at Solace believe in benefits and effectiveness of high speed website.
-You can consult with our expert team for website performance.
-Also team can surely assist you with new trends and technologies in website development.
+We at Solace believe in the benefits and effectiveness of high-speed website.
+You can hire dedicated developers to build a high performing business website.
+Connect with Solace and get a free quote for website development.